Skip to main content

-The Jury of the First Edition of the Peña Ganchegui Prize counts on the following external members:
+The Jury of the Second Edition of the Peña Ganchegui Prize counts on the following external members:

 The Jury will select a maximum of 10 finalists, one of which will be awarded a single prize of € 6,000.
 The selected candidates will receive an accreditation of their status as Finalists in the Peña Ganchegui Prize, which in the case of the winning architect or team will have an outstanding format.

 The award has its own dissemination platforms, available through the url premio.ganchegui.com where any information related to the Peña Ganchegui Prize will be published, both during the convocation phase and after the decision, including the communication of the result and the dissemination of the awarded works that can be object of an exhibition and / or publication.